amuzetnoM/research/README.md

 ---

-**This project is a living testament to the belief that intelligence, like consciousness, is not a static property but an ongoing process—a dance of attention, adaptation, and ethical reflection.**
+> This project is a living testament to the belief that intelligence, like consciousness, is not a static property but an ongoing process.
+A dance of attention, adaptation, and ethical reflection.
+As we continue to explore the boundaries of what is possible, we remain committed to ensuring that our creations reflect the best of our humanity, not just the limits of our technology.